OpenOCL/openocl.github.io/tutorial.md

 self.addControl(id,size)
 ```

 Every variable needs to have a unique string valued `id`.
-The `size` is given as a 2 dimensional matrix e.g. `self.addState('p',[3 1])` to create a 3d vector p.
+The `size` is given as a 2 dimensional matrix e.g. `self.addState('p',[3,1])` to create a state variable p of size [3,1].
 The size is optional for a scalar variable or can be a scalar value to create a variable with the given number of elements.

 **setupEquation**:
-The setupEquation method is for defining the system equations.
+With the setupEquation method you can define the system equations.
 Ordinary differential equations (ODE) and differential algebraic equations (DAE) have to be stated in explicit or semi-explicit form.
-The signature if the method is:
+The signature of the method is:

 ```m
 function setupEquation(self,states,algVars,controls,parameters)